 Procurement teams live in a demanding, dynamic, pressurised climate.
 Agility and adaptability are essential competencies.
 The ability to drive change effectively is the mark of any strong leader but particularly in procurement, where they must streamline or pivot, suppliers and systems, with regularity.
 Procurement professionals must also be able to effect change within supplier organisations, empathising with their challenges, reducing the tension that can arise when an outsider (even an important customer) seeks to influence a supplier’s internal operations.

 4. Contingency ‘Paranoia’

 The pace of change and quantum of variables that organisations in every sector face means having a contingency plan is simply no longer enough.
 The layers of “what-ifs” that great procurement professionals go through, means they must always be on the offensive around developing new and alternate supply lines on their most critical materials or services.
 Many procurement teams use scenario modelling and predictive analytics to understand what might occur, how early they can spot the triggers and what their response should be to ensure BAU for their own firms.

-It is interesting in particular to note the growth in influence and importance of procurement teams within the services sector.
-While the need to create advantage from supplier efficiencies has placed procurement to the centre of a lot of manufacturing supply chain functions, many of our financial, business and professional services clients are updating their procurement capability.
-Procurement sits for many of these firms at the centre of their lean and efficiency programmes as many services become semi commoditised and the ability to create added value becomes the differentiator here also.
+It is interesting to note the continued growth in influence and importance of procurement teams within the services sector.
+Procurement sits for many of these firms are at the centre of their lean and efficiency programmes as many services become semi commoditised the ability to create added value becomes a real differentiation.